What is your mailing address, phone and general email?

 We do not advise dropping off hard drives bulky packages or extremely valuable films through the slot.
 These should be handled through one of our sales associates.

-We are happy to take orders over the phone.
-You will however be asked to provide a Work Order form and Credit Card Authorization form.
+Typically we do not take orders over the phone.
+Orders can be placed at Pro8mm.com, or at our front counter in the retail store.
 International orders may also require a photo ID or other forms of verification.

 Yes we do.
 Clients from all around the world purchase from us and use our services.
 We use fedex for international shipments.
 Options are available at checkout from our on line store or from your sales associate.